President Claudia Roth Home

 Politicos on Parade program 2014

-School Support for Security, Technology, and Other Facility Improvements: Be sure to turn over the ballot for this election August 26th.
-The referendum on continuation of the one-half cent sales surtax is on the back.
-The LWVVC Board voted in May to officially support this referendum and wants to make sure voters don't miss it.
+VOTERS APPROVE SCHOOL TAX EXTENSION for support for security, technology, and other facility improvements.
+The LWVVC Board voted in May to officially support this referendum, and we are pleased to see the voters' decision.
 For more information on continuation of this surtax, see this School Board site, and see this flyer for the recommended spending breakdown.

 The Summer issue of the LWVVC Voter is now available and includes information on the upcoming elections.